Master of Science in Management (MSc)Offered by:

 - Undergraduate degree in any discipline with minimum GPA of 3.0

 - Depending on background, non-commerce applicants may be required to take supplemental courses*

 - Students applying from Canadian universities must have maintained at least a 3.0 average for their final two years of studies.
 Students from other countries must, in their final two years, have obtained the equivalent, from an accredited university.

-- A student whose primary language is not English must write a pre-admission proficiency test (TOEFL iBT minimum score 90 or IELTS minimum score 7.0) if not exempted as indicated below.
+- A student whose primary language is not English must write a pre-admissions proficiency test (TOEFL iBT minimum score 95 or IELTS (Academic) minimum score 7.0 and no part under 6.5) if not exempted as indicated below.
 Test results must be reported directly to the Admissions Application Centre by the test centre.
 Results more than two years old will not be accepted as proof of language proficiency.